 Last Mile Health partners with governments to design, scale, strengthen, and sustain high-quality community health systems by empowering teams of community-based health workers to bring life-saving healthcare to remote communities.http://lastmilehealth.org/

-LMH is working to build the capacity of the Liberian Ministry of Health to institutionalize the National Community Health Assistant Program, which will deploy 4,000 CHWs by the year 2021 to serve a population of 1.2 million.
+LMH is partnering with the Liberian Ministry of Health to fully scale and sustain the National Community Health Assistant Program, which will deploy 4,000 community and frontline health workers by 2021 to a population of 1.2 million.

-Health Systems, Primary Care, Maternal Newborn and Child Health, Prevention & Vaccination, Infectious & Vector Diseases, Nutrition, HIV and AIDS and Non-communicable DiseasesSEE LESS
+Health Systems, Primary Care, Maternal Newborn and Child Health, Prevention & Vaccination, Infectious & Vector Diseases, Nutrition, HIV and AIDS, Non-communicable Diseases, Sexual and Reproductive Health, Crowdsourcing and Open Source and Digital DevelopmentSEE LESS

 Despite decades of medical and technological progress, half of the world’s 7.3 billion people—including one billion people living in remote communities—lives without access to essential health services.
 Compounding this crisis is a massive shortage of health workers, which is forecast to grow to a gap of 18 million by 2030.
 If these gaps are not addressed, more than 8.9 million people could continue to die each year from diseases that can be prevented or treated.

 Last Mile Health saves lives in the world’s most remote communities by partnering with governments to design, strengthen, scale, and advocate for high-quality community health systems that empower teams of community and frontline health workers to deliver essential primary care services–including prenatal services, vaccinations, care for non-communicable diseases, and HIV, tuberculosis, and malaria treatment– to their communities.